Rams News & Views Transcriptions

 19:56

 It goes fast.
 It does go fast.
-And so you've been around the district, Mr. Zoko.
+And so you've been around the district, Mr. Zokoe.
 You've been here with us for how long now?
 I've got 19 years, 20 years in the district.
 OK, and and Mr. Deyoung, you've been here.
 20 years in district and then a little bit as a little scrapper.

 20:14